alextanhongpin/evolutionary-architecture/README.md

 - look into how to integrate background notification for websocket events

 ## How to design slug history friendly Id
+We can create a trigger to insert the updated name into a new row whenever there are changes.
 ## How to design tagging database systems
+Done
 ## How to design mentions
 ## Passwordless Login
 ## Create a portfolio to showcase all the apps you build